matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Datastore and Cloud SQL could be used but would require more custom development to synchronize data between mobile devices and the centralized data store.

-3) Once a GCP Cloud dataproc cluster is created , it can be?
+3) Once a GCP Cloud dataproc cluster is created, it can be?
 Answer: Scaled up, Only workers nodes can change, Scaled down.
 Once a cluster is created, it can be scaled up or down.
 Only the number of worker nodes can change—master nodes are fixed.